dylan-lang/opendylan/README.rst

 * macOS and all 64 bit (C back-end) -> `boehm-gc
   <https://github.com/ivmai/bdwgc>`_

+The ``libunwind`` library is an optional dependency on Linux and FreeBSD.
+If available, it is used to display stack traces for unhandled error conditions.
+(The ``libunwind`` API is built-in on macOS.)

 On macOS, you may find it easiest to install Homebrew and install the following::